digital-land/glossary/content/index.md

 ---
-title: Sample page for Content Template
+title: Glossary
+list: pages
 ---

+Definitions for frequently used terms in housing and planning.